RTEMS/rtems-docs/c-user/glossary.rst

         available for scheduling.

     return code
-        A value returned by RTEMS directives to indicate the completion status of the directive.
+        This term has the same meaning as :term:`status code`.

+    return value
+        The value returned by a function.
+A return value may be a :term:`status code`.

     RNCB
         An acronym for :term:`Region Control Block`.